-A few years ago, I promised my children that I would not yell and storm at them when it was time to do their chores.
+I've used abusive anger to attempt to get what I wanted from my abuser (Anger Is a Symptom of Abuse, But Managing It Is Your Responsibility).
+But then I realized the abusive anger didn't end with him, but extended to my innocent children.
+Years ago, I promised my children that I would not yell and storm at them when it was time to do their chores.
 After a bit of trial and error, I successfully reigned in Mommy Mean.
 I felt relief when I no longer saw my boys' tear-stained faces staring at me in fear.
 I felt like I was a better person after taming my temper.

 A couple of years later, while married to my abuser, I extended my "no yelling" policy to my husband, too.
 Although I wasn't quite as successful when it came to him, my participation in our once habitual yelling matches dwindled significantly.
 I still felt the pain and anguish, but I no longer fought fire with fire (that never worked anyway).

 In the back of my mind, I thought that if the children obeyed me better, maybe my husband would respect me.
-My memory could be wrong after all this time, but I think that my wrath flew out of me when I was trying to accomplish something my husband wanted: a clean house, a duplicate of the mother that he remembered from childhood, a "good wife" on whom he could rely.
+My memory could be wrong after all this time, but I think that my wrath flew out of me when I was trying to accomplish something my husband wanted: A clean house, a duplicate of the mother that he remembered from childhood, a "good wife" on whom he could rely.

-Please re-read that last sentence and ask yourself, “If she’s got her anger under control, then why is she still trying to not be abusively angry?”
+I find myself revisiting my abusive anger habit these days.
 If I've truly solved my anger problem, then I would not fear it boiling over, and I wouldn't have days like last Saturday.

 Last Saturday I woke up seething.
 I was fed up with my kids seeming refusal to do any chores; sick to death of asking them to perform the simplest tasks.
 Fortunately, my new anger behaviors allowed me to approach them with my frustrations in a calm, collected manner.